karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

     - Click on the `Create repository` button to save the new npm hosted repository configuration.

 ## Exercise 3

+- [] Task 1: Create Repository View and Deploy Roles
+  - **Access Roles:**
+    - Click on the gear icon on the top-left side of the Nexus UI to access the administration settings.
+    - From the left-hand menu, select `Roles` under the `Security` section.
+  - **Create npm Repository View Role:**
+    - Click on the `Create role` button.
+    - Set the "Role ID" to `npm-repo-view`.
+    - Provide a meaningful `Role name` and `Description` for the role, e.g., `npm Repository View`.
+    - In the `Privileges` section, click on `Add privilege` and search for `nx-repository-view-npm--`.
+    - Select the `nx-repository-view-npm--` privilege and click on `Add selected`.
+    - Click on `Create role` to save the role configuration.
+  - **Create npm Repository Deploy Role:**
+    - Click on the `Create role` button.
+    - Set the `Role ID` to `npm-repo-deploy`.
+    - Provide a meaningful `Role name` and `Description` for the role, e.g., `npm Repository Deploy`.
+    - In the `Privileges` section, click on `Add privilege` and search for `nx-repository-deploy-npm--`.
+    - Select the `nx-repository-deploy-npm--` privilege and click on `Add selected`.
+    - Click on `Create role` to save the role configuration.
+- [] Task 2: Create a New User
+  - **Access User Management:**
+    - From the left-hand menu, select `Users` under the `Security` section.
+  - **Create a New User:**
+    - Click on the `Create local user` button.
+    - Set a meaningful `User ID` for the new user, e.g., `project1-developer`.
+    - Provide the `First name` and `Last name` for the user (optional).
+    - Set the user's `Email` address (optional).
+    - Choose a strong `Password` for the user and confirm it.
+    - Set the user's `Status` to `Active`.
+  - **Save the User:**
+    - Click on the `Create local user` button to save the new user configuration.
+- [] Task 3: Assign Roles to the User
+  - **Access User Roles:**
+    - From the list of users, click on the newly created `project1-developer` user.
+    - In the user details page, click on the `Roles` tab.
+  - **Assign Roles:**
+    - Click on the `Modify user roles` button.
+    - In the role selection dialog, search for and select the previously created roles:
+      - `npm-repo-view` (to grant read access to npm repositories)
+      - `npm-repo-deploy` (to grant deployment access to npm repositories)
+    - Click on the `Add selected roles` button to assign the selected roles to the user.
+  - **Save the User Roles:**
+    - Click on the `Save` button to apply the role changes.

 ## Exercise 4